 We appreciate and realize that traits and values may influence one another reciprocally, but I believe and think that the latter have greater influence in more instances (a thinking person tend to behave more consistently according to his values).

-- to employ their positive and dampen their negative potentials in our national culture/society,
+- to employ their positive and dampen their negative potentials in our culture and society,

 - to appreciate acting with less individualistic, personal selfishness; and instead